rey-code-glitch/api-integration-samples/README.md

 ### Creating a Google App Script

+There are different methods to access Google App Script from your document
-1. In Google Sheets, click `Extensions -> Apps Script` to create a script.
+- In Google Sheets, click `Extensions -> Apps Script`
+- In Google Form, click the triple dot menu icon and click `Script editor`

-2. Copy the sample code from `Code.gs`.
+1. Copy the sample code from `Code.gs`.
-3. Modify any parameters to fit your requirements.
+2. Modify any parameters to fit your requirements.
-4. Deploy the script by selecting `Deploy -> New Deployment`.
+3. Deploy the script by selecting `Deploy -> New Deployment`.
-5. Under `Execute As`, select `Me` to ensure the script has the correct permissions to modify the file.
+4. Under `Execute As`, select `Me` to ensure the script has the correct permissions to modify the file.
-6. Under `Who has access`, select `Anyone` to allow AI Assist to call the Web App.
+5. Under `Who has access`, select `Anyone` to allow AI Assist to call the Web App.
-7. Click Deploy.
+6. Click Deploy.
-8. Copy and save the Web App URL.
+7. Copy and save the Web App URL.
 Note that a new URL is generated with each deployment.

 ### Creating a spec YAML File